alexchopoyhlu/tryhackme-cys-roadmap/Cyber_Security_Basics/governance_and_regulation.md

 - **PCI-DSS (Payment Card Industry Data Security Standard)**
   A set of security standards for organizations that handle credit card data, ensuring secure processing, storage, and transmission.

----

-### Takeaway

-Good governance isn’t just about ticking compliance boxes—it's about aligning **cybersecurity strategy** with **organizational goals** and **legal requirements**.
-It brings structure and accountability to security initiatives, ensuring that protection isn't left to chance.